Mac Hyde Award

 Mac Hyde Brownfield Leadership Award

 Maclay “Mac” Hyde (1934-2013) was a pioneering environmental law attorney, a real estate developer of polluted, often abandoned brownfield sites, and an early supporter of Minnesota Brownfields.
 He was an inspiration and a mentor to many in the field of brownfield redevelopment and environmental law.
-We are pleased to honor his legacy through a competitive individual merit award for individuals involved in brownfield redevelopment.
-Testimonials below should provide insight for nomination criteria.
+For five years, we honored his legacy through a competitive individual merit award for individuals involved in brownfield redevelopment.
+Mac’s legacy now lives on through the Mac Hyde Brownfield Scholarship Program.

 “Mac was a remarkable person; I’m privileged to have known him.
 In the brownfield arena, he won over people with his intelligent and helpful, yet quiet demeanor.